 During the 1990s Kid’s You Can’t Beat ‘Em!
 (KYCBE), became one of the most recognized brands that turned a once unknown organization into a household name.
 Kids, You Can’t Beat ‘Em!, was born in Greenville, SC, and became a “call to action” for the southeast and beyond.

-Signs with “Kid’s You Can’t Beat ‘Em!” began poping up all over town.
-This happened the same week a press conference was held to unveil the project.
-The news conference was run by students and featured some “in your face” skits.
-Tens of thousands of bumper stickers co-branded and distributed, and a large number of billboards were posted throughout the community.
-The campaign was proudly to featured at the International Congress on Children held in Chicago, where students performed skits depicting real life scenarios in three languages.
+“Kid’s You Can’t Beat ‘Em!” signs and bumper stickers began popping up all over town.
+Students held a news conference to unveil the campaign to the public.
+Tens of thousands of bumper stickers were co-branded and distributed and a large number of billboards were posted throughout the community.
+The campaign was proudly featured at the International Congress on Children held in Chicago, where students performed skits depicting real life scenarios in three languages.
 As a result VH1 TV Network came to Greenville to shoot a commercial for one of only three Good News People segments nationwide.

 Several national companies such as BI-LO, BB&T, Life Cereal and Pepsi co-branded their products with the slogan.
 The stickers were everywhere.
 Convenience stores, grocery stores, sheriff patrol cars and pizza delivery drivers distributed the stickers widely.

 Now, during spring and summer 2015, we’re bringing back the campaign.

 ABOVE: Kids from “SPACE” prepare before heading to Chicago to the ninth International Congress on Children where they performed real-life, hard-hitting scenarios in three languages, English, Spainish and French. — S.P.A.C.E.
 An acronym for Students Preventing Abuse of Children through Education.